Lullabot/fivefifteen/README.md

 ## Installing

-1. Checkout the master branch
+1. Checkout the master branch.
-1. Install yeoman and bower with `npm install -g yo bower`
+1. Install yeoman and bower with `npm install -g yo bower`.
+1. Install any node dependencies with `npm install`.
-1. Install any bower components with `bower install`
+1. Install any bower components with `bower install`.
-1. Run the app with `grunt serve`
+1. Run the app with `grunt server`.

 ## Contributing